sapanparikh18/sapanparikh18.github.io/_posts/2014-3-3-Refactoring.md

 ---
 layout: post
-title: Martin Fowler's Refactoring.
+title: My nNotes from Martin Fowler's Refactoring.
 Improving THE Design of Existing Code.
 category: refactoring
 ---

-# Refactoring

 These are some of my notes I took while reading Martin Fowler's _Refactoring.
 Improving THE Design of Existing Code_.